RobertChrist/under-construction.robertchrist.com/README.md

 * **Integration_Testing**
 This module is responsible for all configuration required to run weekly integration tests on the live production website and pipeline.

+## Security
+  This website generates a publicly accessible api to allow website visitors to leave contact messages for the website owner.
+  These rate-limited and capped requests are required to include a secret key, which can be rotated quickly via terraform command.
+  Google Recaptcha has also been implemented to give a configurable second layer of defense.

 ## Compatibility
 This website was manually tested and verified on a wide range of physical devices.